 State law provides for a \$5 per "arrest" fee and other incidental costs to be paid to the locality whose officer makes an arrest.
 The relative unpredictability of the number of arrests that will be needed and made in a given year makes this a difficult source of revenue to forecast.
-However, based upon current data, we are budgeting for a modest increase in this relatively small revenue line
+However, based upon current data, we are budgeting for no increase in this relatively small revenue line of only \$850.